Anniversary of the 2021 Texas Freeze: What’s Legislation Got to Do With It?

 The polar vortex pushing arctic temperatures all the way down to Texas and freezing gas supplies could have caused the storm.
 Extreme heat also may have strained the grid’s work capacity — and global warming poses a major threat to grid resilience.
 Or droughts may have dried up bodies of water necessary for coal, gas and nuclear plants to function.

-While weatherizing power plants and maintaining gas supplies are important in the short term, we absolutely must move away from fossil fuels as our only primary energy source.
-And we need to do it rapidly.
+While weatherizing power plants and maintaining gas supplies are important in the short term, we absolutely must move away from fossil fuels as our primary energy source.
+And we need to do it quickly.

 Contact Freedom Solar To Invest in Clean Energy

-We provide SunPower solar panels, Tesla Powerwalls and other backup power solutions to ensure you reach energy independence.
-Whether you’re in Texas (our headquarters) or one of our affiliate states, we can help you make the move to solar immediately.
+We provide Maxeon (previously SunPower)® solar panels, Tesla Powerwalls and other solar battery backup systems to ensure you reach energy independence with your solar installation.
+Whether you’re in Texas (our headquarters) or one of our affiliate states, we can help you make the move to solar ASAP.

 Call us at (800) 504-2337 or complete our inquiry form.
 One of our energy consultants will be in touch!